Skip to main content

 Paging File Size

-Use recommended Microsoft® Windows setting.
+• Use the recommended Microsoft® Windows setting.

 Microsoft® Windows PowerShell™